Introduction to MySQL ALTER TABLE Add Column

 that gives the following output –

-Let us now, retrieve the records from developers table to view our changes by executing following select query –
+Let us now retrieve the records from the developers’ table to view our changes by executing the following select query –

-As we can see all the new columns are added at their respective positions that we mentioned and are initialized to its default value depending on their datatype.
-The default value of integer datatype column is 0, varchar i.e string is “” blank and for date is NULL.
+All the new columns are added at the positions we specify and are initialized to their default values based on their data types.
+The default value of the integer datatype column is 0, varchar, i.e., the string is “” blank and NULL for a date.
 The default value of the newly added columns depends on the value of the SQL mode.
-This value can be check by executing the following query –
+You can check this value by executing the following query:

 SELECT @@GLOBAL.sql_mode;

-that gives following output on my remote server for which we are using the client-side tool named SQL yog that is used above –
+That gives the following output on my remote server for which we are using the client-side tool named SQL yog that is used above –

 Conclusion: MySQL ALTER TABLE Add Column

-We can use the ALTER TABLE command to add, modify, and drop the columns of the table and also to rename the columns and the table names.
-When we use the ADD statement with ALTER TABLE command then we can add single or multiple columns to the existing tables and define the constraints and restrictions along with the data type of the new column to be added using ALTER TABLE command.
+We can use the ALTER TABLE command to add, modify, and drop the table’s columns and rename the columns and the table names.
+With the ALTER TABLE command, we can use the ADD statement to add one or more columns to existing tables.
+This allows us to define the new column’s data type and specify constraints and restrictions.

 Recommended Articles